Some people don't really pay much attention to their credit score.

 Fine Tune Your Financial Life

 Whether your credit score is already above 800 or not, it’s important to keep track of your finances to build great wealth over time.
-Sign up with Personal Capital, a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
-Before Personal Capital, I used Mint to manage my finances however that was a waste of time.
+Sign up with Empower, a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
+Before Empower, I used Mint to manage my finances however that was a waste of time.

 Improving Your Credit Score Summary